Francesco Antonio Santori: Work

 Santori wrote many plays, including melodramatic comedies and tragedies some of which remain incomplete.
 His plays include Jeroboam, a tragedy of biblical content and Alessio Dukagino a melodrama written between 1855 and 1860, recounting the life of Lekë Dukagjini, an Albanian prince who fought against the Ottoman Empire.
 His best-known play, Emira, titled after the name of its central figure, is considered to be the first original Albanian drama ever written.
 The drama recounts the adventures of Emira, Kalina, Albenci, and Mirjani during a social revolt in Calabria, and the life in the Arbëreshë communities.
 Some parts of the play were published originally in the journal Fjamuri Arbërit (The Albanian Flag) and later in Jeronim de Rada's Albanian Anthology.
 In modern years, 1,845 lines of satirical verse written by Santori have been found.

 Most of Santori's novels and short stories were published after his death in 1894.
 His novels include Sofia Kominiate, an unfinished novel written in two versions.
 The first version contains 282 pages and is written in Albanian, while the second version, written in Italian, contains 714 pages.
 No copies have survived from his novel Bija e mallkuar (The Cursed Daughter) written in Albanian.
 He also wrote the novel Il soldato albanese (The Albanian soldier) in Italian.
 Santori wrote many short stories known by the names of their central figures.
 His short stories written in Albanian include: Brisandi Lletixja e Ulladheni, Emilja, Fëmija Pushtjerote, Filaredo, Gnidhja e Kusari, Kolluqi e Sorofina, Miloshini, Neomenia, Panaini e Dellja, Rosarja, and Virgjinia.

 Influences and style

-Santori's works are written in an archaic form of Tosk Albanian and are generally more accessible to the audience despite of his orthographic style.
+Santori's works are written in an archaic form of Tosk Albanian and are generally more accessible to the audience despite his orthographic style.
 In his works he uses his own spelling system without any phonetic accuracy.
 Common themes in Santori's works include rural life, the period of the League of Lezhë of Albanian history and the customs of Arbëreshë communities.
 His political poems contain moralistic motifs describing the central ideas and feelings of the characters of each poem.
 In several of his poems like Dance of great joy Santori describes folkloric elements of Albanian culture like folk songs and dances.